U.S. Supreme Court carries over decision on whether to take McGirt appeals

 As a result, much of the eastern half of Oklahoma has been acknowledged to be “Indian Country” when it comes to tribal criminal jurisdiction.

-In such cases, the federal government retains jurisdiction over major crimes that occur within one of the six tribal reservations including the Cherokee, Chickasaw, Choctaw, Muscogee, Seminole and Quapaw nations, when the victim is tribal and the suspect is non-tribal.
+The federal government retains jurisdiction over major crimes that occur within one of six tribal reservations — the Cherokee, Chickasaw, Choctaw, Muscogee, Quapaw and Seminole nations — when the victim is tribal and the suspect is non-tribal.

-The Court is scheduled to hold its next closed-door conference on Friday, with a decision on whether to take the cases announced as soon as the following Monday.
+The Court is scheduled to hold its next closed-door conference on Friday, with a decision on whether to take the cases to be announced as soon as the following Monday.